Complete Guide to Document Information API: Extract File Metadata & Properties

 print(f"Exception while calling InfoApi: {e}")

-C# Example with Text Extraction
+Enhanced C# Example with Text Processing

 // Define view options with text extraction enabled